 - Rice or beans for filling

 - Needle and thread

 Start by marking two circles of 8-inch diameter and cut them off with your scissors.
 Then cut another rectangular piece of 8×24 inches.
 Then use pins to attach two circular fabric pieces to the rectangular piece.
-Once you are done, it should resemble a cylindrical shape as shown in 3rd photo.
+Once you are done, it should resemble a cylindrical shape as shown in the 3rd photo.
 Then you will need your sewing skills to properly sew the bean bag.
 Don’t forget to leave a hole at the top of the edge so that you can fill your bean bag with rice or beans.

 Source: Do it yourself divas

 20. A Portable Seamless Photography Background